 - See our recommended type mapping between Craft.io and Jira below but please feel free to customize to your own specific needs.

 - If you've used custom terminology for Section, Feature, and Sub-feature then you will see those terms as Craft.io types in the Type Mapping section.

-- Sprints and Releases will be synchronized automatically.
+- Releases will be synchronized automatically.
 Please ensure that the names are identical in both Craft.io and Jira.
 If you do not wish to synchronize Releases then deselect that mapping within the Field Mapping step.

 - By default, Craft.io attachments and Page designs are sent to Jira as attachments.
 You cannot configure the mapping for these types.

 - Each type in Craft.io and Jira has a set of default fields.
 When Field Mapping, we map these fields so that your items transfer seamlessly.